Malignant Mesothelioma Treatment Surgery

 Surgery is not considered to be a cure for malignant mesothelioma, and as such a sufferer and their loved ones need to carefully weigh up the pros and cons of having surgery against quality of life factors.

 When trying to decide on whether or not to undertake radical surgery, considering the time in hospital and the recuperation period after having aggressive surgeries, should be factored into the quality of life equation and the perceived benefits to be received from having aggressive surgery.
-It really is a decision that needs to be made on an informed individual basis.
+It really is a decision that needs to be made on a fully informed individual basis.
+Please take the time to read all the information on this page and download and read the Questions to answer regarding Surgery pdf document.

-“The Foundation does not believe our role is to sway people, but rather to assist people to make informed decisions.
-We believe the mesothelioma journey should be all about quality of life, first and foremost.
+“I do not believe my role is to sway people, but rather to assist people to make informed decisions.
+I believe the mesothelioma journey should be all about quality of life, first and foremost.
 But what constitutes quality of life for one person, is totally different for another.
-It is why we talk a lot about making informed life decisions, so at the end of any journey a person has no regrets.
-To this end we have compiled information on the pleurodesis surgery and radical surgery options.
-We have also put together a list of questions we suggest you ask a perspective surgeon prior to considering radical surgery as an option.” – Rod Smith
+It is why I talk a lot about making informed life decisions, so at the end of any journey a person has no regrets.
+To this end I have compiled information on the pleurodesis surgery and radical surgery options.
+I have also put together a list of questions I suggest you ask a perspective surgeon prior to considering radical surgery as an option.” – Rod Smith

-Before committing to any form of surgery please contact the Foundation’s Support Co-ordinator to discuss:
+Before committing to any form of surgery please consider:

 - The pros and cons of each particular surgery;

-- The questions (listed below) to ask the surgeon involved; and
+- The questions to ask, and get answers from, the surgeon involved; and

 - What to look for and talk about before making what can only be described as a major life decision.